— Frankfurter Allgemeine Zeitung

 Vladimir Stoupel has appeared on many of the world’s notable stages, including Berlin’s Philharmonie and Konzerthaus, Avery Fisher Hall in New York, the National Gallery of Art in Washington DC, Hamburg’s Grosse Musikhalle, and Dortmund’s Konzerthaus, to name just a few.
 Festival appearances include the renowned Schleswig-Holstein Music Festival, Piano en Valois (France), Brandenburgische Sommerkonzerte (Germany), Printemps des Arts in Monte Carlo, the Helsinki Festival, and Festival La Grange de Meslay in Tours (France).

-Together with the violinist Judith Ingolfsson he is a co-artistic director and founder of the international festival "Aigues-Vives en Musiques" (France).
+Together with the violinist Judith Ingolfsson he is a co-artistic director and founder of the international festival "Aigues-Vives en Musiques" (France) as well as co-artistic director of the international festival "The Last Rose Of Summer" in Berlin.

 In recent years, Vladimir Stoupel has also made a name for himself as a conductor.
 He conducts chamber operas at Konzerthaus Berlin on a regular basis, works with the Philharmonic State Orchestra Mainz, Czech Chamber Philharmonic, Philharmonie Neubrandenburg, the Polish Chamber Philharmonic, the Berlin Kammerphilharmonie, the Orquesta Sinfonica de Cuidad d'Oviedo, the Mendelssohn Chamber Orchestra Leipzig, the Reykjavik Chamber Orchestra, the Orchestre Philharmonique de Marseille and the Cantabria Youth Symphony Orchestra, among others.
 Since 2012 he regularly conducts concerts with the Brandenburg State Orchestra Frankfurt.